-Brendan Groves is the Head of Regulatory and Policy Affairs at Skydio, the largest U.S. drone manufacturer and world leader in autonomous flight.
+Brendan Groves is the Vice President of Regulatory & Policy Affairs at Skydio, the largest U.S. drone manufacturer and world leader in autonomous flight.
 Brendan works with customers, policy makers, and regulators in the U.S. and international markets to unlock safe and effective autonomous operations.
 Under his leadership, Skydio has advanced the industry by obtaining breakthrough waivers to fly beyond visual line of sight more efficiently than ever before.

-He has received the Bronze Star Medal, the Attorney General’s John Marshall Award for the Handling of Legislation, the National Security Division’s Award for Excellence, the NSA Director’s Award, and two national awards from the Office of the Director of National Intelligence, including the National Intelligence Community Junior Attorney of the Year.
+He has received the Bronze Star Medal, the Attorney General’s John Marshall Award for the Handling of Legislation, the National Security Division’s Award for Excellence, the NSA Director’s Award, and two national awards from the Office of the Director of National Intelligence.
 Brendan is a graduate of Yale Law School and Pepperdine University.